 Summary Chair pose (utkatasana) is an intermediate standing yoga pose that primarily strengthens the quadriceps and glutes while engaging the core, calves, and shoulders.
 You hold a partial squat position with arms overhead, typically for 5-10 breaths per set.
-A 2021 biomechanical study in Life found that rectus femoris muscle activation during chair pose was the highest among all standing yoga poses tested (Chen et al., 2021).
-The critical form cues are keeping your weight in your heels, your knees behind your toes, and your lower back from arching excessively.
-Requiring no equipment, chair pose is one of the most efficient bodyweight exercises for building lower body endurance and isometric strength.
+A biomechanical study in Life found that rectus femoris activation during chair pose was the highest among the standing yoga poses tested (Chen et al., 2021).
+The critical form cues are keeping your weight in your heels, your knees behind your toes, and your lower back from over-arching.
+Requiring no equipment, chair pose scales from a wall-supported regression for beginners to deep one-legged variations for advanced practitioners.

 Chair pose looks like you're about to sit down and someone pulled the chair away at the last second.
 That's basically what you're doing.
 Sit your hips back, bend your knees, reach overhead, hold.
 Simple movement.
 Deceptively hard.
 Your quads will start talking to you by breath three, and by breath eight they'll be screaming.

-So here's why utkatasana deserves a spot in your routine beyond just "it's in every yoga class."
+So here's why utkatasana deserves a spot in your routine.
 It's a compound isometric hold that loads the two biggest muscle groups in your body (quads and glutes) while demanding core stabilization, ankle mobility, and shoulder endurance all at once.
-A 2021 study published in the journal Life analyzed electromyographic activity across five common standing yoga poses and found that chair pose produced the highest rectus femoris activation of the entire group (Chen et al., 2021).
-It also showed significant latissimus dorsi and core engagement.
-So no, this isn't just a leg exercise.
+A 2021 study published in the journal Life analyzed electromyographic activity across common standing yoga poses and found that chair pose produced the highest rectus femoris activation of the entire group (Chen et al., 2021).
+The same study also showed meaningful latissimus dorsi and core engagement during the hold.
+Chair pose trains more than the legs.

-Chair pose muscles targeted diagram showing quadriceps and glutes as primary muscles with core, calves, and deltoids as secondary
+Chair pose muscles engaged: quadriceps and glutes as primary movers holding the seated squat position, with the core, calves, hip flexors, and deltoids supporting the trunk and overhead arm reach

-Chair pose muscles targeted: quads and glutes do the heavy lifting, core stabilizes the torso, deltoids and traps hold the arms overhead.
+Chair pose muscles engaged: quads and glutes do the heavy lifting, the core stabilizes the torso, deltoids and traps hold the arms overhead.

 How to Do Chair Pose (Step-by-Step)